 Geographers • Scientists • Musicians • Authors • Philosophers • Mathematicians • Artists • Engineers • Historians • Linguists • Athletes

-We are part of a family of curious, enquiry-led settings and collaborate regularly at learner, teacher and leader level.
+We are part of a family of curious, enquiry-led settings within Pickwick Academy Trust and aim to collaborate regularly at teacher and leader level to develop our curriculum.

 National Curriculum subject objectives from Science, History, Geography, Art & Design, Design and Technology, Music are woven throughout enquiries as seen on the Whole School Enquiry Overview.
 Some subjects (renamed using the States of Being) are taught discreetly, such as Foreign Languages, Physical Education, Religious Education (Discovery RE) PSHE and SMSC (Jigsaw).
 Where possible links are made, but more often than not, they are stand-alone experiences.